sk-aravind/Behavioral-Cloning/README.md

 ###### COLOR SPACE
 I also decided to let the model learn what colorspace is best instead of manually specifying which colorspace to use.
-But previously experimented with sliced HSV colorspace with gaussian blur.
+Previously experimented with sliced HSV colorspace followed by gaussian blur of kernel_size 5.

 ```python
 model.add(Conv2D(3, kernel_size=(1, 1), strides=(1, 1), activation='linear'))
 ```

 ###### CROP
 Cropped the image, to retain only the information relevant to steering angle decision making in that moment.
-Explored more aggressive cropping after reading David Ventimiglia in his [post](http://davidaventimiglia.com/carnd_behavioral_cloning_part1.html?fb_comment_id=1429370707086975_1432730663417646&comment_id=1432702413420471&reply_comment_id=1432730663417646#f2752653e047148), "For instance, if you have a neural network with no memory or anticipatory functions, you might downplay the importance of features within your data that contain information about the future as opposed to features that contain information about the present."
+Explored more aggressive cropping after reading David Ventimiglia in his [post](http://davidaventimiglia.com/carnd_behavioral_cloning_part1.html?fb_comment_id=1429370707086975_1432730663417646&comment_id=1432702413420471&reply_comment_id=1432730663417646#f2752653e047148) which he mentioned, "For instance, if you have a neural network with no memory or anticipatory functions, you might downplay the importance of features within your data that contain information about the future as opposed to features that contain information about the present."

 ```python
 model.add(Cropping2D(cropping=((80, 25), (0, 0))))